darknightush/Tushar_Bedse/README.md

 Network, Convolution Neural Network,Recurrent
 Neural Network.**

-**Skilled in libraries such as , Sklearn for Machine Learning, Keras, Tensorflow for Deep Learning , Numpy, Pandas for Data Manipulation, Matplotlib and Seaborn for Data Visualization.**
+**Skilled in libraries such as , Sklearn for Machine Learning, Numpy, Pandas for Data Manipulation, Matplotlib and Seaborn for Data Visualization.**